+Finally we note that the condition of Step~1 in the \al{NewtonEigenStep} algorithm, which forces the negative curvature step \req{negcurvstep}, can be interpreted as the comparison of the minimal curvature of the quadratic ($\lambda_{\min}(V_p^\intercal H_k V_p)$) with the quantity $\sigma_k \sqrt{\|g_k\|/\sigma_k}$, which itself can be viewed as the curvature of the regularization term $\sfrac{1}{6}\sigma_k\|s\|^3$ for some $s$ whose length $\sqrt{\|g_k\|/\sigma_k}$ is of the order of a standard regularized step (see \cite[Lemma~3.3]{CartGoulToin22}, for instance).
+The test thus ensures a ``regularization-like'' step when the quadratic's negative curvature is strong enough to dominate that of the regularization for too small steps (see \req{lowboundcurv} below).

-Once the step has been computed, the mechanisms of the algorithm for accepting/rejecting the new iterate (Step~3) and updating the regularization parameter (Step~4) are typical of adaptive regularization algorithms (see \cite[Section~3.3.1]{CartGoulToin22}, for instance).
+Once the step has been computed, the mechanisms for accepting/rejecting the new iterate (Step~5) and updating the regularization parameter (Step~6) are typical of adaptive regularization algorithms (see \cite{BirgGardMartSantToin17, CartGoulToin11} or \cite[Section~3.3.1]{CartGoulToin22}, for instance).

-An important feature of the \al{AN2C} algorithm is that, if a direct solver is used for \req{convexstep} and \req{steplargegrad}, the process to compute the step $s_k$ does not involve any inner iterative method beyond the (typically rare) computation of $\minlamda$, and only requires at most (and hopefully just one) linear-system solve.

-We finally note that the computation involved in \req{convexstep} to \req{skconvexbound} are introduced solely in order to limit the need of possibly costly second-order information.
-Exploiting this feature, we also define a (potentially more costly) variant of \al{AN2C}, which we call \al{AN2E}, where no attempt is made in Step~2 to solve the system \req{convexstep} and to verify \req{possystem}, but where \req{skhardcase} is used at every iteration.

-Before analyzing the complexity analysis of the \al{AN2C} method, we further explore its basic properties and discuss its relations with closely related nonconvex optimization algorithms.
-The method proposed in \cite{CurtRobi18} differs from \al{AN2C} as it first takes a gradient step followed by a negative curvature one. \cite{LiuLiWangYiYang18} checks a condition before choosing between a gradient descent and a negative curvature direction.
-Note that this condition requires the knowledge of the smoothness parameters whereas \al{AN2C} is fully adaptive.
-Another related method is that of \cite{RoyeWrig18}.
-At variance with \al{AN2C}, this latter algorithm checks various conditions before choosing a specific direction (gradient, Newton, negative curvature) and performs a linesearch. \cite{CurtRobiRoyeWrig21} proposes a trust-region algorithm (at variance with adaptive regularization) that solves the trust-region subproblem by a combination of conjugate gradients and negative curvature.
-Note that their condition on the residuals of this subproblem \cite[Inequality~(27)]{CurtRobiRoyeWrig21} can be related to both \eqref{residcondconv} and \eqref{residcond}.
+Before delving into the complexity analysis of \al{AN2C}, we further explore its fundamental properties and discuss its relationships with closely related nonconvex optimization algorithms.
+The method presented in \cite{CurtRobi18} differs from \al{AN2C} in that it employs a gradient step followed by a negative curvature step.
+On the other hand, \cite{LiuLiWangYiYang18} adopts a condition-based approach to choose between gradient descent and negative curvature directions, relying on known smoothness parameters, while our methods remain fully adaptive.
+Another related approach is presented in \cite{RoyeWrig18}, which, unlike \al{AN2C}, examines various conditions to select a specific direction (gradient, Newton, negative curvature) and performs a linesearch.
+Furthermore, \cite{CurtRobiRoyeWrig21} proposes a trust-region algorithm (in contrast to adaptive regularization) that tackles the trust-region subproblem using a combination of conjugate gradients and negative curvature.
+Notably, their condition on the residuals of this subproblem \cite[Inequality~(3.2)]{CurtRobiRoyeWrig21} can be related to \eqref{residallcase}.

 Following well-established practice, we now define

 the set of indexes of ``successful iterations'', and

 the set of indexes of successful iterations up to iteration $k$.
 We further partition $\calS_k$ in three subsets depending on the nature of the step taken, so that